nicholaspung/productivity-hub-api/README.md

 ## Project Setup

-1. Clone this repo.
+1. Clone this repo
 2. Create a Firebase account, create a new project, and enable Firebase Authentication.
-This account will also be used with [productivity-hub](https://github.com/nicholaspung/productivity-hub).
+This account will also be used with [productivity-hub](https://github.com/nicholaspung/productivity-hub)
-3. Add environment variables to .env file using Firebase settings.
+3. Add environment variables to .env file using Firebase settings
 4. `pip install -r requirements.txt`
 5. `cd hub_api && python manage.py runserver`

 #### Tested with Python 3.8.5

+## Troubleshooting

+- On initial `python manage.py migrate`, you'll have to disable `scheduler.start()` lines in `urls.py`
+  - Current files needing changes
+    - `firebase_auth/urls.py` line 17
+    - `post_saver/urls.py` line 18
+- After a successful migration, remember to enable `scheduler.start()` again to run background scripts running on the server